DHBW-Experts/DHBW-Experts-Database/readme.md

 ### press `F5` to start the Server

-API can be reached by Postman or VSCode Thunder Client via http://localhost:5000.
-(Not yet HTTPS compatible!)
+API can be reached by Postman or VSCode Thunder Client via http://localhost.

 ## Interfaces